12 Retirement Moves to Make This Year

 12. Have a backup plan

 One way is to look at your spending habits or even delay certain purchases.
 In some cases, you may want to take on a side hustle for a little while to put some extra cash in savings.
 If you’re in debt, make a plan early in the year to pay down or pay off your debt.
 The money you save each month in interest alone will go a long way in making your retirement years much happier.
-Barring a catastrophe, the earlier you take control of your finances, the easier these problems are to remedy.
+Barring a catastrophe, the earlier you take control of your finances, the easier these problems are to control and remedy.

 Bottom line